nonbhoward/template/README.md

 # template
 a generic starting point for new projects
+includes logging and a path dictionary